sunnypilot/sunnypilot/README.md

   ### comma three
   ---

-   Please refer to [Branch Definitions](#-branch-definitions) to find your preferred/supported branch, this guide will assume you want to install the latest release:
+   Please refer to [Recommended Branches](#-recommended-branches) to find your preferred/supported branch, this guide will assume you want to install the latest release:

    1. Factory reset/uninstall previous software if you already installed another fork.
    2. Select `Custom Software` when given the option.